harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/trigger-sto-scans-to-block-prs-with-vulnerabilities.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can create Git event triggers to support a variety of STO workflows and use case.
+You can create Git event triggers to support a variety of STO workflows and use cases.
 This topic describes how to do the following:

 - Trigger an STO pipeline that detects vulnerabilities and blocks merging when a pull request targets a protected branch and/or updates specific files in the repo.
 - Include a keyword in a review comment to trigger a new scan if a previous pipeline execution failed.